 Kate spoke about the importance of understanding the patient perspective to ensure inclusivity.
 For example, the nature of some conditions may make it more difficult for patients to attend early appointments.
 Childcare and transport costs can also have an impact.
 Jane Thurston from Parexel agreed.
 She said: “Many people forget that even in this day and age, not everyone has access to the internet or public forms of transportation…We have to meet patients where they actually are.
 They may not be in a medical center.
 You may have to go to a community center, a religious organization, or local barber shops.”
 Both Jane and Sandra discussed the commitment by Parexel and Pfizer to support greater diversity in clinical trial patient recruitment, and the ways in which they are redressing the balance.
 Solutions ranged from the decentralization of clinical trials to smaller, practical ideas such as prepaid debit cards to help people with transport costs.

-All speakers acknowledged that increasing diversity in clinical trial patient recruitment is likely to mean more time and money required for studies, but that this is necessary to ensure treatments that are brought to market are safe and effective for everyone who needs them most.
+All speakers acknowledged that increasing diversity in clinical trial patient recruitment is likely to mean more time and money required for studies, but that this is necessary to ensure treatments that are brought to market are safe, effective and improve health outcomes for everyone.
 Otherwise, what’s the point?

-Do you want to increase patient diversity in your clinical research?
-Download our free white paper for six ways to improve diversity in clinical trials.
+Do you want to increase patient diversity in your clinical trials?
+Download our free white paper for six ways to improve diversity in clinical research.